What is a Quasi Experimental Design1

 Quasi-experimental studies have lower internal validity than true experiments and also cannot establish a causal relationship between variables as effectively.
 So why do researchers use it?

 There are certain situations where the use of a quasi-experimental design is more suited to the study.
-This is especially true for studies where it would be unethical to withhold treatment from a subject based on a random basis.
-In such situations, a quasi-experimental design can be utilized to avoid any ethical issues.
+This is especially true for studies where it would be unethical to withhold treatment from a subject on a random basis.
+In such situations, researchers can utilize quasi-experimental design to circumvent any ethical issues.

 Additionally, another context in which a quasi-experimental design is more appropriate is when the true experiment design is not feasible.
 This could be due to the high expenses associated with true experiments.
 It could also be due to the fact that true experiments generally involve a lot of work to effectively design an experimental intervention for the threshold of subjects required to justify the research as a true experiment.